Monitoring Fabric with Capacity Metrics

 Root cause: Data engineers and analysts running ad-hoc Spark notebooks or dataflow tests on the production capacity.

 Solution: Create a separate development capacity (smaller SKU, paused when not in use).
 Move development workspaces to the development capacity.
 Implement workspace governance that prevents development workloads from running on production.
+This is one of the most common issues I find in Fabric environments — development and production sharing capacity is a recipe for user-facing performance problems.

 Setting Up Alerts